 Over the years, Anvik has been known by different names – American Station, Anvic, Anvick, Anvig and Anwig.
 These names more than likely came from Russian Explorers.
 Way back in 1887, an Episcopal Mission/school and church was built near where the Anvik River flows into the Yukon.
 Anvik’s first post office was built around 1900.
 Sad to say that there were two flu epidemics back in 1918 and 1927.
 Many children were orphaned and were taken in to live at the Anvik Mission.
 At that time, the population of Anvik was around 700.
-Today, there are 94 people, mostly Athabascan that live in the village.
-Twenty-five students attend the K-12 Blackwell School.
-Like other bush villages, there are no roads leading to Anvik but the Yukon River is a major water highway.
+Today, there are 70 people that live in the village.
+Twenty students attend the K-12 Blackwell School.
+Like other bush villages, there are no roads leading to Anvik but the Yukon River is a major water or ice highway.
 People and supplies travel by boat or bush plane to the village.

-Living in Anvik, you’d experience 150 sunny days each year and a 100 days of precipitation.
+The people of Anvik experience roughly 100 days of precipitation each year.
 Eighteen inches of rain falls on the village along with seventy-six inches of snow during the year.
 Summer temperatures are pretty cool – the July high is 67 degrees.
 The average January temperature in -7 degrees.
 While that doesn’t sound as cold as some of the previous checkpoints, the Yukon River can be blasted by wind so on any given day, they windchill can be severe.

-Well, there you have it – information about the First to the Yukon Award, the history and climate of Anvik and the trail leading from Shageluk to the might Yukon.
+Well, there you have it – information about the First to the Yukon Award, the history and climate of Anvik and the trail leading from Shageluk to the mighty Yukon.
 Next Handler will tell us about the checkpoint of Grayling.
-After hearing about all that great food prepared by the Millennium Chef, I’m getting hungry.
-I can’t wait to see what’s for supper tonight!
-Stay tuned and remember in everything do your best everyday and have a plan.
+Stay tuned and remember in everything do your best every day and always have a plan.

 Born to Run,